 A: Any time!
 We are always open to the public.
-There are no specific hours to drop off compost but if you have any questions, you can come during our volunteer hours on Sundays 10am-noon.
+There are no specific hours to drop off compost but if you have any questions, you can come during our volunteer hours on Sundays 10 AM - 2 PM.

 Q: What can I drop off?

-A: We accept all green waste including meat, bones, dairy, and bamboo and wooden utensils as well as brown material like paper towels and napkins.
+A: We accept all green waste including meat, bones, dairy, and wooden utensils as well as brown material like paper towels and napkins.
 Make sure that whatever you drop off does not contain twist ties, rubber bands, and other non-compostable material.
-We also do not accept bioplastics, PLA or cornstarch based, including biodegradable bags.
+We also do not accept bioplastics, PLA, or other kinds of biodegradable bags.
 There is a trash can next to the compost bin where you can place your non-compostable materials.